dabit3/graphql-recipes/README.md

 # GraphQL App Recipes

+> This repo is an evolving work in progress.
+As I add more recipes, I will break these out into individual full-stack applications including the front end and adding additional examples.
+If you have any ideas, please feel free to either contribute or submit an issue!

 This repo goes along with the tutorial on building AWS AppSync APIs using the Amplify GraphQL Transform library.

 To learn more about GraphQL Transform library, check out [the documentation](https://aws-amplify.github.io/docs/cli-toolchain/graphql?sdk=js).